bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ---
-published: true
 layout: page
 title: PGP and ME
 description: This page is the result of me trying to figure out how to make PGP a part of my life.
 image: https://i.imgur.com/kzOMg4o.png
+hide_description: true
 ---

 This page is the result of me trying to figure out how to make PGP a part of my life.
-As of this moment there isn't much other than [DeepDotWeb](https://deepdotweb.com), but I think this is plenty to get started with.
+As of this moment there isn't much other than [DeepDotWeb](#deepdotweb), but I think this is plenty to get started with.
 Eventually this will become an epic resource, all about PGP.

 ## Verifying and making use of PGP signatures.